Scottapotamas/zaphod-bot/firmware/src/application/overwatch/README.md

 - DEMO - generates long-running movement sequences that 'look cool',
 - EVENT - user provided movement sequences

-In the same manner as the top level state machine, attempting to enter any of the operation sub-modes requires a transition process:
+In the same manner as the top level state machine, attempting to enter any of the operation sub-modes requires a transition process.
+Start by storing the 'requested mode', run transition state:
+-
 - Cleanup any queues/subscriptions/timers/etc,
 - Home the end effector,
 - Manage the new queue connections/subscriptions needed for the new mode,

+Then transition into the mode that was asked for originally.